sembark/gladio/README.md

 ## Installation

-All the components are distributed under @tourepdia namespace on npm.
+All the components are distributed under @gladio namespace on npm.
 Components can be installed one-by-one or you can install all the them at once

 **Install All**